ricardombiot/xumm_hub_prototype/README.md

 The main challenges, which we have addressed in this huge spike, related to the implementation of this project using Ripple's technology are the following:

-- Xumm integration:We really liked how Xumm facilitates the login and logout of users in our application, however, we have implemented our own associated authorization system so that we do not have to ask Xumm every time if a user has the permissions or not, to access to a route or endpoint of our api.
+- XUMM integration: We really liked how Xumm facilitates the login and logout of users in our application, however, we have implemented our own associated authorization system so that we do not have to ask Xumm every time if a user has the permissions or not, to access to a route or endpoint of our api.

 - Escrows vs Payment Channels:It is interesting in the face of trust that before starting a job, the company commits to making a full (or partial) deposit of the budget for the project given by the freelancer.
 In the first place, we studied using the use of payment channels, however, we found the limitation that some processes of the payment channel flow are not transactions but methods, this made integration with Xumm difficult, since as we have established, we will delegate to this all security responsibilities that will control the private keys, sign and send the transactions.